Diveshdk/beyondchats-assignment/README.md

 Copy
 Edit
 pnpm dev
-Visit http://localhost:3000 in your browser to see the app.
+Visit http://localhost:3000 in your browser to view the app.

 🧪 Gemini AI API Setup
 To enable AI responses via Gemini: